microsoft/botframework-solutions/docs/_docs/reference/skills/architecture.md

 The `SkillMiddleware` is used by each Skill and is configured automatically if you use the Skill Template.

-The middleware consumes the `skill/begin` event and populates SkillContext on the Skill side making slots available.
+The middleware consumes the `skill/cancelallskilldialogs` event and when receives it on the skill side, it will help clear out the active dialog stack on the skill side.
+This is extremely useful in interruptions such as when user says `Cancel` the VA can send this event and the skill will be able to cancel the active dialog.

 ## Interrupting Active Skills